julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_mcp.md

 ### Synopsis

 Start the Model Context Protocol (MCP) server.
 It is used to provide context for LLM that supports it.
 Pass the --stdio flag to use standard input/output for communication.

 By default, it will bind locally to localhost:8070 (modify it with the --host, --port and --domain flags).
+Authentication is enabled by default for server-side events (SSE) connections.
+The token can be found when starting the server, or you can provide one using the ANYQUERY_AI_SERVER_BEARER_TOKEN environment variable., You can disable the authorization mechanism by setting the --no-auth flag.

 ```bash
 anyquery mcp [flags]